lenz99/incubate/README.md

 ## Example

-With incubate, you can statistically compare the survival experience of two groups with respect to delay and other parameters.
+With `incubate`, you can statistically compare the survival experience of two groups with respect to delay and other parameters.

 ``` r
 library(incubate)